 When I first started out in the HR sector, I was made aware of the historic ‘battle’ of HR Vs Finance, but at the time, I couldn’t really appreciate what that meant in real terms.
 With more experience, I now see how and why this friction exists.

-The truth is, HR & Finance have more similarities than differences but within an organisational context, this can provide challenges, i.e. who should HR report into?
+The truth is HR & Finance have more similarities than differences, but within an organisational context, this can provide challenges, i.e., who should HR report into?
 Who should ‘own’ certain functions – particularly that of payroll?

 However, this divide does now appear to be changing as people are realising the importance of HR – particularly as people are increasingly being viewed as the most valuable asset and resource any business can have.

-Additionally, in a world where big corporations have experienced huge brand damage through seemingly ‘financially sound’ but ‘ethically questionable’ decisions – such as the Volkswagen cheating emissions tests to Toshiba inflating their earnings – it is now more important than ever to have those concerned with people and doing the right thing by people involved in top-level decision making.
+Additionally, in a world where big corporations have experienced enormous brand damage through seemingly ‘financially sound’ but ‘ethically questionable’ decisions – such as the Volkswagen cheating emissions tests to Toshiba inflating their earnings – it is now more important than ever to have those concerned with people and doing the right thing by people involved in top-level decision making.

-I think it is inevitable that there will be increasing crossover between the two professional sectors, and with lots to learn from each other, I welcome that.
+I think it is inevitable that there will be an increasing crossover between the two professional sectors, and with lots to learn from each other, I welcome that.